rastegarpanah/rastegarpanah.github.io/_pages/about.md

   - /about.html
 ---

-I am a Data Scientist working on Machilne Learning monitoring and responsible AI.
+I am a data scientist interested in machilne learning monitoring and responsible AI.
 In recent years I have been working on developing tools and measures for issues surrounding fairness, privacy, and explainability in ML.

-I have received a PhD in computer science from Boston University.
+I have received a Ph.D. in computer science from Boston University.
 My PhD advisors were Professor Mark Crovella and Professor Krishna Gummadi.
+Before joining BU I received a M.Sc. in computer science from Univeristy of Bonn.

+I have the exprience of developing novel data-driven aproaches for recommender systems and systems biology (Single-cell RNA) problems.

 A data-driven personal website